Shuttle to Erwin

 Trail magic

-As I chatted with the trail magic hosts I learned the forecast for tonight was not looking good.
+I chatted with the trail magic hosts and learned the forecast for tonight was not looking good.
 More rain and dropping temperatures were predicted.
-Up to a couple inches of snow were expected in higher elevations by late evening.
-This news was not the kind of incentive I needed to get back to hiking.
+Up to a couple of inches of snow were expected in higher elevations by late evening.

 After the introductions, Tentpole turned to me and said, "Do you want to share a room?"